testfairy/docs/docs/800_FAQ/970_Feedback_Form_Customizations.md

 Do you want to add custom input fields to the submitted feedbacks?

-TestFairy SDK is transitioning to a new layout system which provides a fully customizable feedback form experience with its experimental `FeedbackOptions` API.
+TestFairy SDK is transitioning to a new layout system which provides a fully customizable feedback form experience with its `FeedbackOptions` API.

 Warning : Support for custom fields is still in its early stages.
 All class names and method signatures may change during development.